apache/airflow/dev/breeze/doc/ci/04_selective_checks.md

 and more difficult to sift through, but it might be useful in case you want to compare successful and unsuccessful runs of the tests.

-This table summarizes the labels you can sue on PRs to control the selective checks and the CI runs:
+This table summarizes the labels you can use on PRs to control the selective checks and the CI runs:

 | Label                            | Affected outputs                 | Meaning                                                                                   |
 |----------------------------------|----------------------------------|-------------------------------------------------------------------------------------------|